Global Iconography Database

-The BSIP database is Open Access and free to use for everyone.
+The BSIP Iconography Database is Open Access and free to use for everyone.

-Anyone with a research interest may create an account (free!) to access restricted images.
+Anyone with a research interest may create a BSIP account (FREE!) to access restricted images.

 920 CE - Present

 Although bowing is believed to have its origins in Persia in the 9th century c.860 CE, the earliest iconographic evidence is from c.920-930 CE Iberia.
-The BSIP iconography database spans all periods from the earliest evidence through to the present day.
+The BSIP databases span all periods from the earliest evidence through to the present day.

 Global

-Geographically neutral, the database aims to provide a global resource uniting the historical evidence of all continents.
+Geographically neutral, the databases aim to provide global resources uniting the historical evidence of all continents.

 Curated